pierre-rouleau/pel/README.rst

     as described inside the `PEL installation`_,
     and you won't need to edit it to control installation and manage the PEL supported packages.
-If you need to add extra logic that PEL does not yet implement then you can add it to your copy of that init.el file, otherwise all control is done by the PEL logic located in the PEL source code files stored in the PEL repository you get from this project.
-All activation and configuration is controlled by the customizable user-options.
+If you need to add extra logic that PEL does not yet implement, you can add it to your copy of that init.el file, otherwise PEL logic controls it via customizable user-options.

-- provides integrated features tying several built-in Emacs functionality and external packages to increase cohesion between those features in ways that external packages can't do alone (and would require more programming on your part),
+- provides integrated features between built-in Emacs and external packages, increasing cohesion between those features in ways that external packages can't do alone (and would require more programming on your part),
-- support Emacs in terminal mode, providing key bindings that can be used in terminal mode for commands that normally do not have them,
+- support Emacs in terminal mode, providing terminal key bindings for commands that normally do not have them,
 - support Emacs in graphical mode with some extensions specific to macOS and Linux,
 - allow independent configuration of terminal-based and GUI-based Emacs